|Sabbath Devotional. Net

 mind to possibilities is all that is asked.

-I am the volunteer chaplain here and I have a Sabbath Devotion on Saturday morning with
+chaplain and held a Sabbath Devotion on Saturday morning with communion service.
+I

-My orientation is Progressive Christian which means to me that I am more interested in
+My orientation is Progressive Christian which means that I am more interested in good

-good works in faith rather than doctrines or dogma.
+works in faith with grace rather than doctrines or dogma.

 I was ordained in 1993 in a Metaphysical denomination after receiving a Masters Degree